Bose (brand): History

 The company was founded in Massachusetts in 1964 by Amar Bose with angel investor funding, including Amar's thesis advisor and professor, Y. W. Lee.
 Bose's interest in speaker systems had begun in 1956 when he purchased an audio system and was disappointed with its performance.
 The purpose of the company was to develop speaker systems which used multiple speakers aimed at the surrounding walls to reflect the sound and replicate the sound of a concert hall.

-In 1966, the Bose 2201 was the first product sold by the company.
+In 1966, after 10 years of research, the Bose 2201 was the first product sold by the company.
 It was an unusual design consisting of 22 speakers, with many of them facing away from the listener.
 The 2201 was designed to be located in the corner of a room, using reflections off the walls to increase the apparent size of the room.
-The 2201 failed in the marketplace and was discontinued after three or four years.
+The 2201 failed in the marketplace and was discontinued the same year.

 After this experience, Bose concluded that the audio system measurement techniques of the time (such as measuring distortion and frequency response) were ineffective ways to evaluate the goal of natural sound reproduction.
 Bose argued that the listener's perception was the best measure of audio quality.
-Also in 1968, the company introduced the Bose 901 stereo speaker system, which used eight mid-range drivers pointing toward the wall behind the speaker, and a ninth driver toward the listener.
+In 1968, the company introduced the Bose 901 stereo speaker system, which used eight mid-range drivers pointing toward the wall behind the speaker, and a ninth driver toward the listener.
 This design aimed to achieve a dominance of reflected over direct sound in home listening spaces.
-The design used in the 901 was unconventional compared with most systems, where mid-range and high-frequency speakers directly face the listener.
+The design used for the 901 was unconventional compared with most systems, where mid-range and high-frequency speakers directly face the listener.
 The 901 was an immediate commercial success.
 As a result, Bose Corporation experienced rapid growth during the 1970s.
 The Bose 901 model name was a mainstay of the Bose line-up for many years, being produced from 1968 until 2016.